genocation/jsonresume-theme-genocation/README.md

 ### Serve theme

-Finally, still inside the theme folder, use the JSON Resume client already installed to serve your theme:
+Finally, still inside the theme folder, use the JSON Resume client installed before to serve your theme:

 ```
-resume serve --theme .
+resume serve
 ```

-If everything went fine, you will see this message:
+If everything goes well, you will see this message:

 ```
 Preview: http://localhost:4000
 Press ctrl-c to stop
 ```

-You can now navigate into that URL and see your awesome JSON Resume!
+You can now navigate into that URL and see your JSON Resume!

 ## Thumbnails

 This theme implements circular thumbnails (200x200px) displayed next to the resume sections.
-To configure your thumbnails, simply place the collection of images in the folder jsonresume-theme-genocation/public/img.
+To configure your thumbnails, simply place the collection of images in the folder `jsonresume-theme-genocation/public/img`.

 The images should be:

 1. PNG
-2. Square (same width and height)
+2. Square (equal width and height)
-3. Preferably they will be sized 200x200px
+3. Ideally sized 200x200px
-4. Each image must be renamed with the title of the section it illustrates and in lowercase.
+4. Each image must be renamed with the title of its section in lowercase

-If images for each section aren't found on the public img folder, a placeholder thumbnail will be placed instead.
+For each section, if no image is found in the `public/img` folder, a placeholder thumbnail will be placed instead.

-If a profile picture URL is given in the JSON Resume file (basics section), this will be placed on the basics thumbnail instead.

-As an example, an image that is intended to serve as a thumbnail for the "Awards" section shall be placed as:
+For example, an image that is intended to serve as a thumbnail for the "Awards" section, shall be renamed and placed this way:

 ```
 ./jsonresume-theme-genocation/public/img/awards.png
 ```

+As an exception, if a profile picture URL is given in the JSON Resume file - as one of the parameters of the "Basics" section -, this will be placed on the basics thumbnail instead.

 ## Supported Social Profiles